 delivered directly to your inbox.

-Looking a bit like impatience flowers but with elegant trumpet necks, achimenes are fast to flower, easy to grow, happy-with-not-so-much-light sweeties.
+Looking a bit like impatience flowers but with elegant trumpet necks, achimenes are easy to grow, happy-with-not-so-much-light sweeties.
 Blooming in oodles of bright colors from June through early autumn, these plants earn a place on everyone's gotta-have list.

 Achimenes are native to Mexico and Central to South America, love humidity and 80 degree days, and are equally happy indoors with 70 temperatures.

 Achemines prefer bright shade.
 They do well in sites with a few hours of early morning sun but burn in sunny locations.
 Hanging baskets on porch edges and pots on shady patios are ideal.
 Achemines also thrive indoors on windowsills with good indirect light and can even flower inside where only florescent lights offer bright illumination.
 Small tan speckles or patches on the foliage are usually indications that the plants are getting too much direct sunlight.

 Achemines are usually planted in containers, allowing you to choose your soil rather than amend an existing planting area.
 Choose a commercial planting mix, making sure that it is one designed to drain well.